-As highlighted in the six facts below, this holiday expresses the deep tradition and heritage of the Jewish people.
+As highlighted below, this holiday expresses the deep tradition and heritage of the Jewish people.

 2.)
 The 10th plague.
 During the 10th plague on Egypt, God struck down the firstborn son in homes that did not smear lamb’s blood around their door frames.
 The angel of death passed over the homes that obeyed God’s instructions.

 This year, the week-long holiday of Passover to remember this symbolic event runs Friday, March 30, 2018 through Saturday, April 7, 2018.

 3.)
 The Passover foods.
 As the Israelites fled Egypt, “the dough [they brought from Egypt] was without yeast because they had been driven out of Egypt and did not have time to prepare food for themselves,” Exodus 12 says.
 Traditional Passover foods today include special matzah or unleavened bread (meaning it’s made without yeast) and bitter herbs such as horseradish, which are symbolic of the bitterness of slavery.

 4.)
 The matzah is split in two during the ceremonial Seder meal.
 The larger of the pieces, the “afikoman,” gets set aside for dessert later in the Seder.
 “Setting aside or hiding the larger half of the matzah reminds us that the best, the real redemption, is yet to come, still hidden in the future,” Rabbi Yehuda Shurpin wrote on Chabad.org, which shares the Jewish faith and heritage through outreach and education.